Would you like to do a better job of managing your money? Are you interested in building more wealth but aren’t sure where to start?

 And you’ve got to be convinced that you can change your ways.
 From there, you’ve got to be committed to following through with the changes you and your financial coach draft up.

-However, if you’re honestly ready for a better money situation, financial coaching can help you get there faster.
+However, if you’re honestly ready for more healthy financial habits, financial coaching can help you get there faster.

 Your Spouse Isn’t On Board

 Are you married and have joint finances with your spouse?
 Is your spouse as ready to make a financial change as you are?
 If so, great!